This post may contain affiliate links. Please read our disclosure policy.

 The most time-consuming task in this whole recipe is grating the carrots and the zucchini.
 Grate them one after the other, without cleaning the grater.

-You can use pre-shredded carrots (I buy those for ramen soup because I can be lazy and I'm not sorry).
+You can use pre-shredded carrots (I buy those for gluten free ramen soup because I can be lazy and I'm not sorry).
 They have a bit less moisture, but these muffins don't seem to mind one bit.

 How to make superfood muffins when the cupboards are nearly bare